 Fuelled with a passion for property, design and innovation, he has a clear vision for the future of property investment built on a solid financial model.

-With a federal election only months away, it’s important we take the opportunity to gauge what impact a change in government would mean for property investors.
+With the federal election fast approaching, it’s important we take the opportunity to gauge what impact a change in government would mean for property investors.
 Both sides of politics are positioning themselves to property owners.
 There is little doubt property will become a central election topic.

 The Australian Labor Party, under Bill Shorten, has proposed significant changes to negative gearing and capital gains tax (CGT).
 These measures are designed to address affordability issues for first time home buyers.